jinnuozhang/LPnet/README.md

-# DAnet
+# LPnet

-An ResNet coupled with Attention block
+An ResNet coupled with attention block to predict the lesion propotion of rice bacterial blight disease with VIR spectrums

 # Data Input